 How to optimize your electric bike battery?
 Advice from our battery experts at Gouach

 Why optimize your battery?
 As you may have experienced, bicycle batteries can be fragile.
 A traditional battery is made of several lithium-ion cells, and when one cell fails, the whole battery stops working.
-Here are some tips and best practices to keep your battery as long as possible.
+Here are some tips and best practices to keep your battery functioning for as long as possible.

-The charging of a battery is counted in charging cycles.
+Charging a battery is counted in charging cycles.
 A charge cycle corresponds to the entire use of the battery: from its complete 0% discharge to its 100% charge.

-During charging, the lithium-ion cells, which are present in the battery by the dozen, are supplied with energy and make the battery work.
+As it charges, the lithium-ion cells, which are present in the battery by the dozen, are supplied with energy and make the battery work.

 The charging time differs from one battery to another because it depends mainly on the capacity of the battery and the power of the charger.